Crows can count out loud like human toddlers — when they aren't cheating the test

 Counting crows

-Liao enrolled three male crows in the study all held at the university's aviary.
+Liao enrolled three male crows from the university's aviary in the study.
 She really had to work to design an experiment that the crows couldn't outsmart.
-First, she trained the birds to produce a different number of calls — one, two, three or four — in response to four arbitrary visual cues (a blue number one, an orange number two, a green number three and a pink number four) and to four arbitrary sounds (a guitar chord, a drumroll, a cash register noise and a tonal sweep).
+First, she trained the birds to produce a different number of calls — one, two, three or four — in response to four arbitrary visual cues (a blue number 1, an orange number 2, a green number 3 and a pink number 4) and to four arbitrary sounds (a guitar chord, a drumroll, a cash register noise and a tonal sweep).

 If they responded correctly, they got a food reward — either a bird pellet or a live mealworm.
 If not, they got a timeout.
 At first, the crows weren't sure what to do.
 "They call[ed] louder.
 They call[ed] longer.
 They flap[ped] their wings," says Liao.